rust-lang/book/src/ch04-02-ownership.md

 We have a natural point at which we can return the memory our `String` needs back to the operating system: when it goes out of scope!
-When a variable goes out of scope, a special function is called.
+When a variable goes out of scope, Rust calls a special function for us.
 This function is called `drop()`, and it is where the author of `String` can put the code to return the memory.

 > Aside: This pattern is sometimes called “Resource Acquisition Is
 > Initialization” in C++, or “RAII” for short.
 While they are very similar,